 Matriculation is a process designed to help students achieve their educational goals.
 All new, transfer, and returning students (who have not attended a Yuba Community College District class within the last three years and do not meet the matriculation exemptions) will complete the matriculation process.
-The Yuba Community College District is committed to helping students achieve their educational goals through the matriculation process, which includes :
+The Yuba Community College District is committed to helping students achieve their educational goals through the matriculation process, which includes:

-- Admission to the College - Assessment of English, mathematics, and reading skill levels - Orientation, which provides information about programs and services, academic expectations, and procedures - Counseling to assist in defining goals and developing a plan to achieve those goals - · Registration for classes - Follow-up services to help students progress toward their educational goals.
+- · Admission to the College - Assessment of English, mathematics, and reading skill levels - Orientation, which provides information about programs and services, academic expectations, and procedures - Counseling to assist in defining goals and developing a plan to achieve those goals - Registration for classes - Follow-up services to help students progress toward their educational goals.

 Matriculation Exemptions: At the time of application, all students are classified as Exempt or Non-Exempt from various matriculation components.
 Exempt students are those who meet two or more of the criteria listed below.
-(NOTE: These exemptions do not provide clearance for PRIORITY REGISTRATION or enrollment into specified English, mathematics, or reading courses.)
+(NOTE: These exemptions do NOT provide clearance for PRIORITY REGISTRATION or enrollment into specified English, mathematics, or reading courses.)

-- Have an Associate or higher degree provide verification of degree - Concurrently enrolled in high school need permission form signed by parents and high school official (and if the student has not completed the 10th grade, the permission of the Dean of Student Development or Campus Dean). - Enrolled only in classes for which they have approved previous training (i.e., firefighters taking a fire science class); - Enrolled in fewer than 6 units; - Do not plan to earn a degree or certificate; - Enrolled in a four-year college or university; - Enrolled in ONLY performance classes (e.g., acting, drawing) or activity classes (e.g. physical education);
+- Have completed an Associate or higher degree provide verification of degree - Concurrently enrolled in high school need permission form signed by parents and high school official - Enrolled only in classes for which they have approved previous training (i.e., firefighters taking a fire science class); - Enrolled in fewer than 6 units; - Do not plan to earn a degree or certificate; - Completed at least 24 units at another college within the past three years and were in good standing -verification required; - Enrolled in ONLY performance classes (e.g., acting, drawing) or activity classes (e.g. physical education); - Enrolled in only job-skill upgrade, self-improvement, or general interest courses.